Gardoš Tower: History

-The remains of the medieval wall of the Zemun fortress and Gardosh Tower.
+View to Gardoš Tower and Danube River.

 During the archaeological surveys in 2012-2013, two excellently preserved Roman graves with numerous artifacts and intact skeletons were discovered.
 They are located near the base of the tower, between the eastern and southern tower of the original fortress, and were dated to the 2nd or the 3rd century AD.
-The skeletons were nicknamed "the oldest Zemunians".
+The skeletons were nicknamed "the oldest Zemunites".

 The Gardoš Tower was part of the massive construction effort which included buildings in Budapest as well as four millennium towers on four directions of the world.
 Being the southernmost city in then Hungary within the Austria-Hungary, the tower was built on the ruins of the medieval fortress on Gardoš hill, Taurunum, which barely survived today (only angular towers and parts of the defending wall).
 The tower was built as a combination of various styles, mostly Roman.
 The tower is 36 m tall and, being a natural lookout, it was used by Zemun's firemen for decades.
 Today, the tower is named after John Hunyadi, who actually died in the old fortress, 440 years before the tower was built.

-The remains of the medieval fortress of Zemun on Gardosh hill.
+The remains of the medieval fortress of Zemun on Gardoš hill.

 The tower was projected by the Hungarian architects.
 It was finished on 5 August 1896 and officially opened 15 days later.
 Soon after it was built, inhabitants of Zemun began to call it colloquially after John Hunyadi.

 The tower was severely damaged in 1914 during the Austrian-Serbian fighting in the World War I, but was renovated during the Interbellum.
 This gave birth to one of the Zemun's urban myths.
 The lagums, or underground loess corridors of Zemun, their length and branching, are sources of numerous urban myths.
 One is that some lagums, originating from a cellar below the vertical stairs at the bottom of the Gardoš Tower, actually go all the way below the Sava river, crossing to Belgrade and connecting Gardoš Fortress with the Belgrade Fortress across the river.
 The story originated after the Austrians actually hit the tower in 1914, bombing it from the Danube.
 The left staircase which led to the cellar, collapsed. burying the cellar.
 Local population believed this was done on purpose by the Austrians, to hide the underground corridors.
 After the war, a tunnel was dug from the present ground-floor gallery into the buried cellar, but it turned out there were no corridors out of it.
 Still, the myth survives.
 It was also renovated in 1962.